 Other federal and state regulations and permit requirements, local laws, and gear restrictions may apply when harvesting in state waters of Florida and the adjacent federal waters.
 Please contact the regional FWC Law Enforcement office before fishing.
-See page 16 to find the Law Enforcement Office nearest to you.

 State and federal park regulations and permit requirements apply within park boundaries.
 Contact park personnel before harvesting in waters of a park or state recreation area.